Maxproz/PuzzleSolver/PuzzleSolver/ReadMe.txt

 //	What are some things I need to do to solve a nurikabe puzzle

 //	Make sure there is only one numbered cell in an island (set of connected white cells)
-//  Make sure there is no pools (2x2 black cells)
 //	Keep connected cells (coordinate pairs) black/white in a set (so coordinate pairs are unique)
 //	Make logic for a way to test if marking a cell a color will force another cell to be a color.
 //		Create a copy (temp) of the board in that function and use that to test